dmobrienllc/p1-dress-my-ride/README.md

   Add 2 supported templates for cold weather, 1 each for road and mtb

   Phase 1f

+ Phase 2a
+  User is able to click button 'Get Detail Wind Patterns' and be presented with modal dialog presenting wind patterns at latitude and longitude for selected city.

+  Phase 2b
   User is able to click image and is presented with multiple choices of same type of gear item; user can select item and it will replace clicked item in carousel and will be saved to ride settings.

- Phase 2 (sub-phases not defined yet)
+  Phase 2c
  User will be able to specify a date range and be presented with super-set of gear items based on destination forecast.
+User will be able to output list items to pack for trips, check off completed.

+ Phase 2d
  User will be able to take picture of item and classify it according to application dropdown menus.

- User will be able to output list items to pack for trips, check off completed.

  Future Phase
  User will take picture of item and AI will add to appropriate category.